5 Tips to Make a Smoothie Thicker

 If you typically use orange juice in your smoothies, freeze some of it in an ice cube tray and add those to your smoothies!
-I don’t recommend freezing almond milk, as it will separate when frozen.
-But it tastes the same when blended up in a smoothie, so you can try it if you like it super thick!
-Freezing your liquid works really well if you like using juice in your smoothie.
+I don’t recommend freezing milk or almond milk, as it can separate when frozen.
+But if you like juice in your smoothies, this can work well for anything from orange juice to pineapple juice!

 The better the blender, the less liquid you’ll have to use.
 If you don’t have a fancy blender, you might need a bit more liquid but try to only use a little at a time while you’re blending.
 If you add too much, it’ll be runny.
 I start with a little bit and add an extra splash if it’s too thick to blend.